-- Division expenditures increase by \$41,368 or 19 percent compared to the projected expenditures for Fiscal Year 2023 primarily due to an increase in personnel costs of \$36,293. - Personnel costs are 80 percent of division expenditures. - Division FTEs decrease by 0.71 due to an overstatement of part time hours for Fiscal Year 2023 that is being corrected for Fiscal Year 2024. - Services and charges are 10.5 percent of division expenditures and include the cost of contractual program instructors (\$20,600).
+Division expenditures increase by \$41,368 or 19 percent compared to the projected expenditures for Fiscal Year 2023 primarily due to an increase in personnel costs of \$36,293.

+Division FTEs decrease by 0.71 due to an overstatement of part time hours for Fiscal Year 2023 that is being corrected for Fiscal Year 2024.

+Services and charges are 10.5 percent of division expenditures and include the cost of contractual program instructors (\$20,600).